oneapi-src/level-zero-spec/include/tools/PROG.md

 Once the module has been compiled with instrumentation enabled, a tool may use ::xetModuleGetDebugInfo and ::xetFunctionGetProfileInfo in order to decode the application's instructions and register usage for each function in the module.

-A tool may use ::xeModuleGetFunctionPointer to retrieve the Host and device address of each function in the module, for direct instrumentation.
+If a tool requires additional functions to be used, it may create other module(s) and use ::xeModuleGetFunctionPointer to call functions between the application and tool modules.
-If a tool requires additional functions to be used, it may create another module and use ::xeModuleGetFunctionPointer to call functions between modules.
+A tool may use ::xeModuleGetFunctionPointer to retrieve the Host and device address of each function in the module.

-TODO: this requires the tool to inject raw ISA; do we need a V-ISA alternative?
+There are no APIs provided for the actual instrumentation.
+Instead this is left up to the tool itself to decode the application module's native binary and inject native instructions.
+This model prevents the instrumentation from being manipulated by the compiler.

 #### Profile Info
 TODO: need a picture and write-up from GT-PIN/IGC team on how to use the profile info.